aclark4life/blog/2023/11/19/selinux-0-alex-clark-1.rst

     Nmap done: 1 IP address (1 host up) scanned in 9.30 seconds

 I would love to say I immediately recognized the issue as being related to SE Linux, but I didn't.
+In fact, I went in the opposite direction:

+  "Maybe the version of Samba is too old!"

 And then there was hombrew
 ~~~~~~~~~~~~~~~~~~~~~~~~~~